2025 COTA Local Rules and Regulations

 A. Any league captain, coordinator or member of a championship committee has the right to file an NTRP Grievance against a player and/or captain who commits or condones entering at one NTRP level when his/her actual skill level is at the top of the next NTRP level or higher.

 B. All grievances must be filed with your local league coordinator and must include specific and tangible information regarding the tennis history of the player-in-question.
-The LLC will forward the NTRP grievance to the USTA Southern NTRP Grievance Committee.
+The LOCAL LEAGUE COORDINATOR will forward the NTRP grievance to the USTA Southern NTRP Grievance Committee.
 Decisions may be appealed to the USTA Southern Grievance Appeals Committee.

 C. A player with a valid NTRP Computer (C), Benchmark (B), or granted Automatic Appeal rating of a “C” is not subject to a self-rate grievance.
 Any other player is subject to a self-rate grievance.